Gated Delta Networks: Improving Mamba2 with Delta Rule: Acknowledgment

 \section{Acknowledgment}

-We thank Yu Zhang for assistance with figure drawing, Simeng Sun and Zhixuan Lin for valuable discussions on the evaluation, and Eric Alcaide for insightful feedback on the online learning perspective of DeltaNet.
+We thank Yu Zhang for assistance with figure creation and model evaluation; Kazuki Irie for providing valuable feedback on the draft; Simeng Sun and Zhixuan Lin for insightful discussions on long-sequence task evaluation settings; and Eric Alcaide and Volodymyr Kyrylov for their helpful discussions on the online learning perspective of DeltaNet.